SQLines SQL Converter - Command Line Reference

 -omapf Database object name mapping file No mapping

--meta Column meta data file No meta data
+-meta Column meta data file sqlines_meta.txt

 -dtmapf Data type mapping file sqlines_dtmap.txt